EMK6025/BlackJack/README.md

-### This is the GitHub Repo for Group BlackJack's CompSci 221 Project
+This is the github repo for our CMPSC 221 Project

+Ethan Kuo, Lukshay Kalra, and Chukwubikem David Dara